ZettaHakai/ImpactLyrics/README.md

-# Mystical Ninja Starring Goemon: Redub Mod
+# Mystical Ninja Starring Goemon: I am Impact Lyrics

-This is a mod for Goemon 64: Recompiled that restores the original Japanese voice acting from cutscenes that were removed in the international releases of Mystical Ninja Starring Goemon.
+This is a mod for Goemon 64: Recompiled that alters the lyrics that appear of I am impact! in Mystical Ninja Starring Goemon.

 ### Tools
 You'll need to install `clang` and `make` to build this template.